Papers, ca. 1932-1964. 1.5 feet.

 United States Social Forum

-Flyers, leaflets, posters, brochures, programs, announcements and other materials obtained at the U.S. Social Forum in Atlanta.
+Flyers, leaflets, posters, brochures, programs, announcements and other materials obtained at the U.S. Social Forum in Atlanta and Detroit.

 Van Valkenburgh, Warren Starr, 1884-1938.